sangyongjung/sangyongjung.github.io/3_resume.md

 - Designed interfaces for sales management system for sellers
 - Established sales process and materials
 - Managed sales of 100+ sellers
-- Organized marketing program of design competition
+- Organized marketing program for a design competition

 ##### Founder & CEO | Dezine.by, Seoul, Korea
 *Dezine.by - Co-creation platform that prints and sells designs uploaded by public as t-shirts*

 - Directed business plan and service design
 - Organized design competitions in which 100+ designers participated
-- Graduated Primer Enternship program (Korean Acceleration Program lead by founders of Inicis and Daum Communicaitons)
+- Completed Primer Enternship Program (Korean Acceleration Program lead by founders of Inicis and Daum Communicaitons)

 <h3 class="section">Work / Project</h3>

 ##### Programmer (Ruby on Rails) | Focus News Network, Seoul, Korea | Feb.
 2014 - Apr.
 2014
 - Developed e-commerce platform that supports independent deal pages for multiple brands
-- Developed video contents streaming platform using Vimeo as a video hosting backend
+- Developed video content streaming platform using Vimeo as a video hosting backend
 - Developed admin dashboard for pages management and analytics
 - Supported payment through credit card, real-time wire transfer and mobile billing
 - Installed and administrated cloud server with Ubuntu Linux